 Challenging the CO’s decision to include small business subcontracting plan requirements in the RFP almost never wins in a protest.
 Instead, you may want to look for vague terms, our show that there are no viable sources.
 Providing a copy of a SAM report with your proposal could help companies choosing to file a protest.
 See information about government contract bundling.

-Disputes arise when the agencies may not tell you that your small business subcontracting plan did not meet the agency’s expectation.
+Disputes arise when the government contract agencies may not tell you that your subcontracting plan did not meet the agency’s expectations.
 First, bidders may want to see whether or not subcontracting plans were supposed to be evaluated.
 In negotiated procurements, the solicitation will provide guidance as to what weight, if any, is given to FAR 52.219-9 Subcontracting Plans.

 - Your goal when submitting a government proposal is to always see whether you can exceed the agency’s expectation as to the percentage for each subcategory.

 Next, businesses who submit proposals for federal government contracts must understand that agencies are not required to discuss the contents of your Small Business Subcontracting Plan simply because it received a lower score than your competition.
 More specifically, this issue comes up in meaningful discussions.
-If your Small Business Subcontracting Plan was the tie breaker between your company and the awardee, then maybe there could be an argument when filing a bid protest.
+If your Subcontracting Plan was the tiebreaker between your company and the awardee, then maybe there could be an argument when filing a bid protest.

 Does Your Plan Meet the Government’s Requirements?
 Do you Stand the Chance of Losing Your Contract Award?